slagyr/solari/README.markdown

 How to use
 ----------

-You'll need to following requirements:
+You'll need the following dependencies:

+* JRuby 1.5.1 or higher
 * [limelight executable](http://limelight.8thlight.com/main/download)
 * limelight gem